Skip to content

 Accidental explosions

-Since the beginning of data collection in 1979 by the Small Arms Survey, no accidental explosions have been reported in Bolivia.
+Since the Small Arms Survey began collecting data in 1979, no accidental explosions have been reported in Bolivia.

 Cases of diversion

-Several cases of diversion have been reported in Bolivia (Table 2).
+Several cases of diversion have been reported in Bolivia.

-Table 2: Cases of diversion of arms, ammunition, and explosives in Bolivia
+Table 1.
+Cases of diversion of arms, ammunition and explosives in Bolivia

 Year